import-brain/basic_calc/README.md

 # basic_calc

-It's a calculator

-Features:

-add, subtract, multiply, divide, exponent, modulo/remainder, square root, circumference, area of circle

-All operators using pi have pi = 3.14
+## Description

+BasicCalc is a small, command-line calculator that performs the standard four mathematical functions and more (remainder, circumference of circle given radius, etc.) written using Python3.